inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 `pprof-rs` also encodes the sampled data in google's `pprof` format which let you plot interactive graphs.

+In recent days I've been excited about continuous profiling and it has been a hot thing in the observability space.
+Follow these amazing open-source projects [parca](https://github.com/parca-dev/parca) and [pyroscope](https://github.com/pyroscope-io/pyroscope) to know more about continuous profiling.
 ## Reference
 - [pprof-rs](https://github.com/tikv/pprof-rs)